re-ops/re-conf/README.md

 # Intro

-Re-conf implements functional configuration management recipes in Clojurescript.
+Re-conf is a framework for implementing provisioning recipes in Clojurescript.

 Re-conf aims to be: